ylansegal/blog/src/_posts/2021-01-04-abstractions_with_database_views.md

 I tried writing the queries using `ActiveRecord` in several ways, using joins and sub-selects.
 I found myself getting results that were not quite correct and having a hard time reasoning about it.
 The cognitive load of keeping that many things in my head at once was getting the best of me.
 Fortunately, I recognize the thought pattern, and more importantly the solution: *What can I abstract away to make it easier?*

 Eventually I settled on `MissingSignature`: It represents the domain concept of some data that we want to exist, but doesn't.
 I know of two ways to create data abstraction in relational databases: Common Table Expressions (CTEs) and database views.
 Both are supported to a certain extent in Ruby on Rails.
 CTEs are supported through the use of `arel`, which is not considered public API.
 It can be awkward to mix and with regular `ActiveRecord` queries.
-Views on the other hand, are mostly treated by rails as tables, and abstract away how the are defined.
+Views on the other hand, are mostly treated by Rails as tables.
+That allows us to abstract away how the are defined.
 With the help of the [scenic gem][scenic], defining a view is simple.

 ```sql
 -- db/views/missing_signatures_v01.sql